nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-MadisonKelly-signoff-Power.md

 ### **USB Output Power**

 Since the power supply chosen has a separate 5V USB port output with separate ratings, the analysis for the Nvidia Jetson is simple.
-The team will use the USB(A)-micro USB that came with the Nvidia Jetson to supply the voltage needed.
+The team will use the USB(A) - micro USB that came with the Nvidia Jetson to supply the voltage needed.
 The 5V output on the power supply has a regulated output of 5V at 2A.
 Therefore, it will be sufficient to power the Nvidia Jetson which needs 4.75-5.25V at 2A.

 ### **Emergency stop button**